Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-quickpanel.md

 ```

 ## Register a Changed Event for Quickpanel Window
 To get notified about the state changes, implement the appropriate event callback function and call `tzsh_quickpanel_event_handler_add()` with that event callback function.
-If you want to change your application's behavior to match the visibility of the Quickpanel service window, you need to handle the state change event use the following code:
+If you want to change your application's behavior to match the visibility of the Quickpanel service window, you need to handle the state change event.
+To handle the state change event, use the following code:

 ```
 static tzsh_quickpanel_event_handler_h handler;